 - Special Damages cover the measurable costs of your injuries, such as medical expenses and wages lost due to missed work.

 - Punitive Damages force the doctor to acknowledge and pay for the harm they have caused.
-To collect punitive damages, you must prove the doctor was aware their behavior was harmful.
+To collect punitive damages, you must prove the doctor knew their behavior was harmful.

 Schedule a Risk-Free Consultation with a Duluth Medical Malpractice Lawyer

 The pain of an injury or death caused by medical malpractice is extensive, but proving a doctor’s negligence is challenging.
 You need someone by your side to fight this legal battle for you.
-Contact a Duluth medical malpractice lawyer from Barrios Virguez today.
-Your lawyer will treat you with compassion and fight for a settlement with authority and expertise.
+As client testimonials show, we will treat you and your family with the compassion you need while fighting for the settlement you deserve.
+Contact a Duluth medical malpractice lawyer from Barrios Virguez today to schedule a free consultation.